 First we remember an example given by the author and A. Burtscher \cite{AB} of a sequence of warped products $f_j$ converging in $L^1$ to $f_{\infty}$, where $f_j \not \ge (1-\frac{1}{j})f_{\infty}$, and so that $\hat{d}_{g_j}$ does not converge uniformly to $\hat{d}_{g_{\infty}}$.
 This example shows the necessity of $C^0$ convergence from below of the warping functions in Theorem \ref{thm-MainTheorem tau} and Theorem \ref{thm-MainTheorem t}.
 One should note that a similar observation was made by the author and C. Sormani \cite{Allen-Sormani, Allen-Sormani-2} in the Riemannian case.

-\begin{ex}[B.A. and A. Burtscher 2019] For any fixed compact Riemannian manifold $(\Sigma,\sigma)$ and $0<h_0<1$, the sequence of warping functions $f_j$, depicted below, defines a sequence of warped product Lorentzian metrics with induced null distances $\hat{d_j}$ on the manifold\ $M = [0,2] \times \Sigma$.
+\begin{ex}[Example 5.7 of \cite{AB}] For any fixed compact Riemannian manifold $(\Sigma,\sigma)$ and $0<h_0<1$, the sequence of warping functions $f_j$, depicted below, defines a sequence of warped product Lorentzian metrics with induced null distances $\hat{d_j}$ on the manifold\ $M = [0,2] \times \Sigma$.

 The sequence of null distances $\hat{ d}_{t,g_j}$ induced by the warping functions $f_j$ converges uniformly to the metric $d_0 \neq \hat {d}_{t,g}$, $g=-dt^2+\sigma$.
 For points $p=(t(p),p_\Sigma),q=(t(q),q_\Sigma) \in [0,2] \times \Sigma$ the metric $d_0$ is given by